Yufok1/Convergence_Engine/README.md

 }
 ```

-See `config.json` in the repository for all available options.
+**Note:** Configuration has been optimized based on CRA analysis to address VP4 during Genesis, network fragmentation, and convergence stagnation.
+See `config.json` in the repository for all available options and current optimized values.

 ---